arithy/packcc/tests/README.md

 4. Create a file with expected output for each of the inputs.
 The names must match the input, just replace "input" with "expected".
 E.g.: for `input-1.txt`, there must be `expected-1.txt`

-Each test automatically performs three steps:
+Each test automatically performs three or more test cases:

 1. Generates a parser from the `input.peg` grammar.
 2. Compiles the generated parser
 3. Runs the parser with specified inputs, comparing the output with the contents of expected files.

-## How to write a customized test case
+## How to write a customized tests

 Sometimes the auto-generated test is not exactly what you need.
 In such case, you can simply create your own: